 Colour is a topic that you will need to think about if you’re looking to create a brand around your business.
 Colour makes a powerful impression and sets the tone for how people feel about the business.
-Choose the wrong colour and you might repel the very people you need to attract.
+Choose the wrong colour when getting your logo designed and you might repel the very people you need to attract.
 Alternatively if you get it right, you will make the business of promoting your wares so much easier.

 So, how exactly do you know which colours to choose for your brand?
 It can be a complex process.
 Colour psychology is a good place to start.